shinyquagsire23/monado/doc/changes/README.md

   - `insert_point_pattern` - Useful mainly if you're not using the default template.
-The first match of this regex will be considered the first line of a release entry, and your new release will be put in your changelog file above it.
+The first match of this regex will be considered the first line of a release entry, and your new release will be put in your changelog file before it.
 Default works with the default template (looks for a second-level Markdown heading).
   - `extra_data` - Any extra data you'd like to pass along to your custom template.